 - Event 1: Simultaneous sampling of all analog input channels is initiated with the rising edge of the CONVST signal.
 The input signals on all channels are sampled at this same instant because both the CONVSTA and CONVSTB inputs are tied together.
 The sampled signals are then converted by the ADC using a precise onchip oscillator clock.
 At the beginning of the conversion phase of the ADC, the BUSY output goes high and remains high through a maximum-specified conversion time of t{CONV} (see the Timing Requirements: CONVST Control table). - Event 2: At this instant, the ADC has completed the conversion for all input channels and the BUSY output goes to logic low.
-The falling edge of the BUSY signal indicates end of conversion and that the internal registers are updated with the conversion data.
-At this instant, the device is ready to output the correct conversion results for all channels on the parallel output bus (DB[15:0]), serial output lines (DOUTA, DOUTB), or parallel byte bus (DB[7:0]). - Event 3: This example shows the data read operation in parallel interface mode with both \overline{CS} and \overline{RD} tied together.
-After BUSY goes low, the first falling edges of \overline{CS} and \overline{RD} output the conversion result of channel 1 (AIN_1) on the parallel output bus.
-Similarly, the conversion results for the remaining channels are output on the parallel bus on subsequent falling edges of the \overline{CS} and \overline{RD} signals in a sequential manner.
+The falling edge of the BUSY signal indicates the end of conversion and that the internal registers are updated with the conversion data.
+At this instant, the device is ready to output the correct conversion results for all channels on the parallel output bus (DB[15:0]), or serial output lines (DOUTA, DOUTB), or parallel byte bus (DB[7:0]). - Event 3: This example shows the data read operation in parallel interface mode with both $\overline{\text{CS}}$ and RD tied together.
+After BUSY goes low, the first falling edges of $\overline{\text{CS}}$ and $\overline{\text{RD}}$ output the most significant 16 bits conversion result of channel 1 (AIN_1) on the parallel output bus.
+The next falling edges of \overline{CS} and \overline{RD} output the two least significant bits on DB1 and DB0 respectively.
+Similarly, the conversion results for the remaining channels are output on the parallel bus on subsequent falling edges of the CS and RD signals in a sequential manner.
 If all channels are not used in the conversion process, tie the unused channels to AGND or any known voltage within the selected input range.
-The ADC always converts all analog input channels and the results for unused channels are included in the output data stream, thus all unused channels must be tied.
-The FRSTDATA output goes high on the first falling edges of the \overline{CS} and \overline{RD} signals, indicating that the parallel bus is carrying the output result from channel 1.
-On the next falling edges of the \overline{CS} and \overline{RD} signals, FRSTDATA goes low and stays low if the \overline{CS} and \overline{RD} inputs are low. - Event 4: After the conversion results for all analog channels are output from the device, the data frame can be terminated by pulling the CS and RD signals to logic high.
+The ADC always converts all analog input channels and the results for unused channels are included in the output data stream, thus all unused channels must be tied to AGND or known voltage within the range.
+The FRSTDATA output goes high on the first falling edges of the CS and RD signals, indicating that the parallel bus is carrying the output result from channel 1.
+The FRSTDATA output stays high until the AIN 1 data output is read out.
+On the next falling edges of the CS and RD signals, FRSTDATA goes low and stays low if the CS and RD inputs are low. - Event 4: After the conversion results for all analog channels are output from the device, the data frame can be terminated by pulling the $\overline{\text{CS}}$ and $\overline{\text{RD}}$ signals to logic high.
 The parallel bus and FRSTDATA output go to tri-state until the entire sequence is repeated beginning from event 1.

-Events 1 and 2 are common to all interface modes of operation (parallel, serial, or parallel byte).
+Events 1 and 2 are common to all interface modes of operation (parallel or serial or parallel byte).

-8.4.2.2.2 Simultaneous Sampling Two Sets of Input Channels
+7.4.2.2.2 Simultaneous Sampling Two Sets of Input Channels